 A python package for biometric and binary classification systems performance evaluation

 PyEER is a python package for biometric systems performance evaluation.
-Includes ROC, DET, FNMR, FMR and CMC curves plotting, scores distribution plotting, EER and operating points estimation.
+Includes ROC, DET, FNMR and FMR curves plotting, scores distribution plotting, EER and operating points estimation.
 It can be also used to evaluate binary classification systems.

-geteerinf: Receive two files holding genuine match scores and impostor match scores .
+The program provided within this package receive two files holding genuine match scores and impostor match scores .
 Genuine match scores are obtained by matching feature sets of the same class (same person), while impostor matching scores are obtained by matching feature sets of different classes (different persons).
-Using these scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system.
+Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system.
 EER values are reported as specified in

 Utilities provided within this package can also be used to develop other scripts by importing the module pyeer.

 PyEER has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly evaluate and report the performance of their systems.

 Genuine match scores must be provided in a file with one score per line.
 Each line can have any number of columns but the scores must be in the last column.
 For impostor match scores the program can handle two different formats: